thfleming3/Predictive-Modeling-Work/README.md

 predict_home_price.ipynb

-Linear Regression: Data cleaning and transformation and model build and evaluation using CSV of data on 21,613 houses in the Seattle, Washington metropolitan area.
+Linear Regression: Data cleaning, data transformation, model build, and model evaluation using a CSV of data on 21,613 houses in the Seattle, Washington metropolitan area.
 In this exercise, I am attempting to predict housing price for this population.